Skip to content

 Discovering the Alps

-The European Alps consist of countless valleys, plateaus, mountain ranges and lakes.
+The European Alps have countless valleys, plateaus, mountain ranges, and lakes.
 It is a vast landscape covering large parts of Central Europe.
-In between all of this, streams make their way through the gorges and passes.
+In between this, streams make their way through the gorges and passes.
 Some of them, such as the Sigmund-Thun-Klamm close to Kaprun, can be visited.
-Wooden walkways span this gorge surmounting several waterfalls.
-In general, the network of walking trails in the Alps is rich and far reaching.
-It spans all of the different terrains, so the region can be experienced from all different perspectives and habitats.
+Wooden walkways span this gorge, surmounting several waterfalls.
+The network of walking trails in the Alps is rich and far-reaching.
+It traverses all the different terrains, so the region can be experienced from all different perspectives and habitats.

 Nature of Zell am See

-The surroundings of Zell am See are characterized by diverse natural habitats, reaching from the lake itself, to a wide array of swamps and grasslands.
+The surroundings of Zell am See are characterized by diverse natural habitats, reaching from the lake itself to a wide array of swamps and grasslands.
 The higher you go the more nature is changing as well.
-At around 3.000 meters eternal ice is covering the moutaintops, like white rooftops they stand protective over this magnificent land.
+At around 3.000 meters, eternal ice covers the mountaintops; like white rooftops, they stand protective over this magnificent land.

 Houses of God: Sacral Architecture in the Alps